geerlingguy/pi-router/README.md

 ### Add WiFi Support (for some CM4 modules)

 TODO: See [Get onboard Raspberry Pi CM4 WiFi module working](https://github.com/geerlingguy/pi-router/issues/4).
-Some CM4 modules have a different wireless chipset that requires copying three firmware files over from Raspberry Pi OS to the custom buildroot files directory...
+Some alpha CM4 modules have a different wireless chipset that requires copying three firmware files over from Raspberry Pi OS to the custom buildroot files directory.

+TODO: Also need to make sure the config.txt change is made to use the external antenna (otherwise internal antenna gets zero signal).

 ### Compile OpenWRT